sdiehl/write-you-a-haskell/006_hindley_milner.md

 \end{aligned}
 $$

-Likewise the same pattern applies for type variables at the type level.
+The same pattern applies to type variables at the type level.

 $$
 \begin{aligned}